ikbinAyoub/azure-electricity-analytics/README.md

 - **Forecasting & Machine Learning:**
   Develop predictive models for future electricity prices using machine learning algorithms and historical market data.

+  **Reproducible Infrastructure with Terraform & Flexible Data Sources:**
+  Use Terraform (Infrastructure as Code) to automate and version-control the deployment of all Azure resources (Function App, Storage, Synapse, SQL, etc.).
+  Extend the solution to fetch data from various APIs beyond electricity market data, enabling scalable data ingestion, unified storage, and integrated analytics for diverse datasets.

 ---